AymericM78/PowerDataOps/documentation/install.md

 ## Installing Module

-To install a module from the PowerShell Gallery, run the following command:
+To install PowerXrm module from the PowerShell Gallery, run the following command:

 ```
-Install-Module -Name "{{module_name}}"
+Install-Module -Name "PowerXrm"
 ```

 To install PowerXrm module from a specific repository, run the following command:

 ```
-Install-Module -Name "PowerXrm" -Repository "{{repository_name}}"
 Install-Module -Name "PowerXrm" -Repository "{{repository_name}}"
 ```